andreiaforbes/starter-hugo-academic/content/home/experience.md

         * Develop complex SQL queries, using different data sources (Hadoop/MS SQL) to create datasets for statistical analysis.
         * Develop Qlik Sense dashboard to show metrics of medication diversion of clinicians, to monitor discrepancies of data loads             for customers.
         * Work with team members to drive solutions that improve team efficiency and project deliverables to customers.
         * Use Github to store, track, review, test and manage source code with team members.
+        * Deploying

   - title: Professor of Semiconductor Physics
     company: University X